 Only one project may be submitted by a single applicant.
 However, that same applicant may be listed as a co-applicant on other projects submitted.

-Funding decisions are tentatively scheduled to be made by the end of August 2017.
+Funding decisions are tentatively scheduled to be made by September 2018.
 Once the independent selection panel makes their decisions, all applicants will be informed of their project's status.

 INDIE GRANTS is a partial reimbursement grant.
 Filmmakers selected for funding may be required to sign a contract with Trident Technical College, outlining all the terms laid out in the application.
 After signing the contract, filmmakers will receive 50% of the to-be-determined funding amount.
 The remaining 50% will be provided as reimbursement.
 Funded filmmakers must provide all receipts and other documentation showing the funds were spent in the approved manner before the final 50% reimbursement is provided.
 But don't worry, it's not as complicated as it may sound, and Indie Grants staff will work with funded filmmakers to make the process as simple and seamless as possible.

-Projects selected for funding by the Indie Grants are more than welcome to pursue and acquire additional funding, through other grants, contributors, crowd-sourcing, etc. (We've had several projects do this successfully in the past.)
-As long as those sources and their requirements do not conflict with Indie Grants procedures, including marketing and credit acknowledgments.
+Absolutely.
+Projects selected for funding by INDIE GRANTS are more than welcome to pursue and acquire additional funding, through other grants, contributors, crowd-sourcing, etc. (We've had several projects do this successfully in the past.)
+As long as those sources and their requirements do not conflict with INDIE GRANTS procedures, including marketing and credit acknowledgments.

 All types.
 Past projects have ranged from an experimental paper puppet animated short to a coming-of-age story set in the 1980's Greenville punk scene to a narrative about a nine-foot tall creature made of old silverware.
 Creativity is king.
 Bring your best idea, and develop it into your best script.